 The Breakdown: VueJS

 VueJS and ReactJS have a lot in common, but the former is simple and beautiful and slightly faster.
-VueJS is also much easier to learn and doesn’t require you to learn ES2015 or JSX.
+VueJS development is also much easier to learn and doesn’t require you to learn ES2015 or JSX.
 ReactJS, on the other hand, is more difficult and better suited for large scale applications like Facebook.

 VueJS structure is also quite intuitive and each component has a script tag to import all dependencies.
 Furthermore, you can maintain its equivalent with the data method.